Obligate parasite: Location on host

 An obligate parasite that does not live directly in or on the host, but rather acts at a distance – for example, a cuckoo which hatches and is raised by non-relatives – is known as a brood parasite.

 Invasion strategies

 In order to establish infestation in a susceptible host, obligate parasites must evade defences before, during and after entry into the host.

 Due to the wide range of obligate parasite types, it is impossible to identify a general invasion strategy.
 Intracellular parasites use various strategies to invade cells and subvert cellular signalling pathways.
 Most bacteria and viruses undergo passive uptake, where they rely on the host cell for uptake.
 However, apicomplexans engage in active entry.
-One obligate wasp parasite, Polistes atrimandibularis, infiltrates their hosts' colony by modifying their chemical signature to match that of the hosts'.
+One obligate wasp parasite, Polistes atrimandibularis, infiltrates its hosts' colony by modifying its chemical signature to match that of the hosts.
 This tricks the host wasps into thinking the parasite is one of their own.

 Evasion of host defences

 A number of obligate intracellular parasites have evolved mechanisms for evading their hosts' cellular defences, including the ability to survive in distinct cellular compartments.

 One of the mechanisms that hosts employ in their attempt to reduce the replication and spread of pathogens is apoptosis (programmed cell death).
 Some obligate parasites have developed ways to suppress this phenomenon, for example Toxoplasma gondii, although the mechanism is not yet fully understood.